Drama school

-A drama school, stage school or theatre school is an undergraduate and/or graduate school or department at a college or university; or a free-standing institution (such as the Drama section at the Juilliard School); which specializes in the pre-professional training in drama and theatre arts, such as acting, design and technical theatre, arts administration, and related subjects.
-If the drama school is part of a degree-granting institution, undergraduates typically take an Associate degree, Bachelor of Arts, Bachelor of Fine Arts, or, occasionally, Bachelor of Science or Bachelor of Design.
-Graduate students may take a Master of Arts, Master of Science, Master of Fine Arts, Doctor of Arts, Doctor of Fine Arts, or Doctor of Philosophy degree.
+Drama school, acting school and theatre school is an undergraduate and/or graduate school or department at a college or university, or a free-standing institution (such as the drama section at the Juilliard School) that specializes in the pre-professional training in drama and "theatre" arts, such as acting, design and technical theatre, arts administration, and related subjects.
+If the drama school is part of a degree-granting institution, undergraduates typically take an associate degree, Bachelor of Arts, Bachelor of Fine Arts, or, occasionally, Bachelor of Science or Bachelor of Design.
+Graduate students may take a Master of Arts, Master of Acting, Master of Science, Master of Fine Arts, Doctor of Arts, Doctor of Fine Arts, or Doctor of Philosophy degree.

 Entry and application process

 Entry to drama school is usually through a competitive audition process.
 Some schools make this a two-stage process.
 Places on an acting course are limited (usually well below 100) so those who fare best at the audition are selected.
 Most academies state that applicants must be over 18 years of age.

-Auditions usually involve the performance of monologues and group workshops, and may also include a singing activity.
-This varies from academy to academy.
-If this is the case for an acting degree, the school looks more at how an applicant can put character into the song rather than how well they can sing.
-For a musical theatre degree, the emphasis is on showing one's talent as a singer.
-Most colleges offer callback auditions, often in several stages, in which students being considered for entry onto a course are brought back to audition again, demonstrating their talents further.
-It is also possible to get into a drama school by previous grades.
-Some auditioners may be under 18.
+Auditions usually involve the performance of monologues, singing, and group workshops.

 Course content

 The courses offered by drama schools focus on practical courses, rather than theoretical classes.
-Their aim is to train students as professional actors for stage (theatre or musical theatre) and camera-based work (film and television shows).
-Students are required to be enthusiastic and motivated to meet the demands of the program.
+Their aim is to train students as professional actors for stage, film, and television.
 At the beginning of the final year (usually the third), most drama schools stage a series of performances throughout the academic year to which agents and casting directors are invited.
 This helps to build the future of the graduates and serves as a showcase of what the students can do.